 The Scaled Agile Framework can be a daunting challenge for any organization.
 It has some real benefits to organizations that want a more holistic adoption.
 And it provides a scaffolding that helps companies get on the same page across the management hierarchy and the functional silos to create functioning teams of teams.

 Some people complain about the licensing/certification model that Scaled Agile created.
-I think it’s not dissimilar to what Scrum.org or Scrum Alliance does but it sort of franchises out training a lot more than what Scrum Alliance does.
+I think it’s not dissimilar to what or does but it sort of franchises out training a lot more than what Scrum Alliance does.
 While Scrum Alliance allows only a small number of people to train and certify people, Scaled Agile allows anyone to attend their Implementing SAFe class and then teach classes at their own organization.
 The quality of that training varies wildly.
 While the content is the same for each class, it’s only part of the training experience.
 As a result, you can have “SAFe Trainers” who are unqualified to be teaching those classes.